 Rachna Mehta, 25, was alarmed when she noticed a drop of blood in early pregnancy.
 She frantically searched the net for how to stop bleeding during pregnancy.

-“Your first step should be to immediately inform your ob-gyn,” says Dr. Payal Chaudhary, Consultant Obstetrician at Sitaram Bhartia Hospital.
+“Your first step should be to immediately inform your ob-gyn,” says Dr. Namrita Gurpal Singh Sandhu, Consultant Obstetrician at Sitaram Bhartia Hospital.

 “Vaginal bleeding can have different causes and needs to be treated accordingly.”